 How Madrid works

-- The right center-city hotel simplifies the whole trip.
+- The right hotel simplifies the entire stay.

-- The city rewards rhythm more than frantic coverage.
+- Madrid rewards rhythm and sequence more than frantic coverage.

 Best time to visit